npruehs/ue4-rts/Documents/Manual/Units.md

 1. Add a movement component (e.g. FloatingPawnMovement or CharacterMovement) and set up its speed properties as usual.

+### Vision

+1. Add the RTSVision component to your units and set their Sight Radius (e.g. 1000).

 ### Combat

 #### AI